calicorob/calicorob/README.md

 * I scraped thousands of Curling game scores to build [Curling analytics](https://github.com/calicorob/CurlingAnalytics) for use in my own competitive curling career.

 ## Other Interesting Stuff
-* I like to write on [Medium](https://medium.com/@robert.art.currie) about my side projects.
-* I participate in [Kaggle](https://www.kaggle.com/robertcurrie) competitions and community whenever I can.
 * When i'm not crunching numbers, I enjoy working out, golfing and curling.

 ## Contact
-I can be reached at robert.art.currie@gmail.com.
+I can be reached at robert.art.currie@gmail.com or through [LinkedIn](https://www.linkedin.com/in/robertarthurcurrie/).